What Tech Companies in Turkey Really Look for When Hiring Developers

 Zainab Saeed

 • Istanbul isn't just a cultural bridge between East and West, it's now becoming a tech powerhouse too.
-With fast-growing startups, rising VC interest, and global players setting up shop, Turkey's developer market is heating up.
+With Turkey's tech market projected to reach $21.7 billion by 2024 and an impressive 11.6% annual growth rate, the country is attracting fast-growing startups, rising VC interest, and global players setting up shop.
+Turkey's developer market is heating up faster than ever.

 1. Tech Skills Are Just the Starting Line